 Som repetitør og akkompagnatør har Peter Møllerhøj arbejdet på Det Kongelige Teater, Den Fynske Opera, Den Ny Opera, Den Jyske Opera, Det Ny Teater, Musikteatret Undergrunden, Opera Hedeland, Festival Lyrique en Mer, Frankrig og Det Kongelige Danske Musikkonservatorium.

-Helen Collyer, based in Berlin, read music at Selwyn College, Cambridge, studied piano accompaniment and was Hodgson Fellow at the Royal Academy of Music.
+Helen Collyer, based in Berlin, read music at Selwyn College in Cambridge, studied piano accompaniment and was Hodgson Fellow at the Royal Academy of Music in London.
 She later continued her training at the National Opera Studio and ENO before joining Opéra national de Paris as young artist.
 She is the recipient of numerous prizes as both piano accompanist and repetiteur.
-She was recently elected Associate of the RAM. (more…)
+She was recently elected Associate of the RAM.

 The Italian baritone has achieved big succes after his attendes at The Conservatorio Benedetto Marcello in Venice.
 Important debuts contains three roles in operas of Rossini: Germano (La scala di seta), Slook (La cambiale di matrimonio) and Gaudenzio (Il signor bruschino).
 Other important roles includes Max (Betlly) by Donizetti, Belcore (Elisir d amore), Malatesta (Don pasquale), Count of Almaviva (Nozze di figaro) and Guglielmo (Cosí fan tutte).
 At the Rossini Opera Festival he sang the role as Baron (“Il Viaggio a Reims ).
 Paolo has won several competitions and took the first prize at both ”V Concorso ”Prandelli” di Brescia and The International Competition ”Città di Venezia”.